 Things to keep in mind about publishing apps:

 - AppSource is an external service that only has public-facing service apps.
 For organizational apps, users can just go to Apps marketplace to find them.
 Template apps are also available from Apps marketplace.

 - You can create up to ten audience groups per app.

 - We have temporarily relaxed the access list limit from 100 users or groups per audience group for the app.
 However, please note that this is temporary, and we might change the limit in the near future.
 We still recommend you use one or more user groups that contain all the desired users.

 - If the user you added to the app access list already has access to the app through the workspace, they're not shown in the access list for the app.

-- When you select a tile in a dashboard in a published app, you're directed to the underlying report in the app.
+- When you select a visual pinned as a tile in a dashboard in a published app, you're directed to the underlying report in the app.
 If the app creator chose not to include a report that has a related dashboard in the app, you're not directed to the underlying report when you select the related tile.

 - The support site URL is shown in the item information card.